openequella/openEQUELLA-admin-console-package/README.md

 ```

 ##Apereo Header validation
-A task has been added that will check that each source file in the common and configurator projects has an Apereo
+The gradle build includes a task which will check that each source file in the common and configurator projects has an Apereo
 license notice at the top of the file.
 This license is stored in `LICENSE/LICENSE` in the root of this repository.
 In order to apply the headers, run: